-No. While Japan adopted CBCR as stated below, the Japanese government is reluctant to make information available to the public or to the countries that may make information public.
+No. While Japan adopted CBCR, as stated below, the Japanese government is reluctant to make information available to the public or to the countries that may make information public.
 According to the Japanese tax authority, it provided CBCR information filed by Japanese taxpayers only to the jurisdictions that satisfied the standards set by the OECD, including those for confidentiality and appropriate use of CBCR information.
-Under such policy, Japan provided CBCR information to 52 jurisdictions for 844 multinational enterprise groups and received CBCR information from 44 jurisdictions for 1,751 multinational enterprise groups in 2019.
+Under such policy, Japan provided CBCR information to 57 jurisdictions for 898 multinational enterprise ("MNE") groups and received CBCR information from 53 jurisdictions for 2,186 MNE groups in 2020.

-For the CBCR generally, the Japanese government adopted the three-tiered documentation approach, under which a separate "master file" and a "local file" as well as a "country-by-country report" are required.
-Any Japanese corporations and foreign corporations with permanent establishments in Japan that are a constituent entity of a multinational enterprise ("MNE") group with total consolidated revenues of 100 billion yen or more in the previous fiscal year ("Specified MNE Group") are subject to the documentation rules.
+For the CBCR generally, the Japanese government adopted the three-tiered documentation approach, under which a separate "master file" and a "local file" as well as a "country-bycountry report" are required.
+Any Japanese corporations and foreign corporations with permanent establishments in Japan that are a constituent entity of an MNE group with total consolidated revenues of 100 billion yen or more in the previous fiscal year ("Specified MNE Group") are subject to the documentation rules.
 Such corporations must file (i) a notification as to the ultimate parent entity, (ii) a country-by-country report, and (iii) a master file with the tax authority online ("e-Tax").

-(a) The local file (reporting material transactions of the local taxpayer) is mandated to be prepared simultaneously with the filing of the relevant corporation tax return (and to be presented to the local tax authority upon instruction within a maximum of 45 days of receiving such instruction) for transactions with a certain foreign-affiliated person, with whom either (1) the sum of payments and receipts is 5 billion yen or more, or (2) the sum of payments and receipts for intangible transactions is 0.3 billion yen or more, in the previous fiscal year.
-In addition, presentation of the local file for any transaction, the value of which is below the foregoing threshold amounts, is also to be made with the local tax authority, upon instruction by the auditor, within a certain period designated by the auditor, which is no more than 60 days.
+The local file (reporting material transactions of the local (a) taxpayer) is mandated to be prepared simultaneously with the filing of the relevant corporation tax return (and to be presented to the local tax authority upon instruction within a maximum of 45 days of receiving such instruction) for transactions with a certain foreign-affiliated person, with whom either (1) the sum of payments and receipts is 5 billion yen or more, or (2) the sum of payments and receipts for intangible transactions is 0.3 billion yen or more, in the previous fiscal year.
+In addition, presentation of the local file for any transaction, the value of which is below the foregoing threshold amounts, is also to be made with the local tax authority, upon instruction by the tax auditor, within a certain period designated by the tax auditor, which is no more than 60 days.

-In the local file, a taxpayer is required to report the items such as a description of the local entity, a description of controlled transactions, and the taxpayer's financial information.
+In the local file, a taxpayer is required to report the items such as a description of the local entity, a description of controlled transactions, the taxpayer's financial information, and adopted transfer pricing methods.